user27828/AgentOne/README.md

-# AgentOne - Vite/React front/backend for Ollama
+# AgentOne - Vite+React front+backend for Ollama servers

 This app provides a starter frontend for Ollama servers that provide a REST API interface.